rtCamp/rtbiz-helpdesk/docs/admin/tickets/ticket_admin_ui.md

 iv)  Created On - Timestamp when the ticket was created.

-v)  Modify date - Timestamp when the ticket was last modified.
+v)  Last Modified On - Timestamp when the ticket was last modified.

 ![Ticket_info](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/5654444b75/Ticket_info.png)